camertron/cldr-segmentation.js/README.md

 ## What is this thing?

 This library provides CLDR-based text segmentation capabilities in JavaScript.
 Text segmentation is the process of identifying word, sentence, and other boundaries in a text.
-The segmentation rules are published by the Unicode consortium as part of the Common Locale Data Repository, or CLDR, and made freely available.
+The segmentation rules are published by the Unicode consortium as part of the Common Locale Data Repository, or CLDR, and made freely available to the public.

 ## Why not just split on spaces or periods?